 New music to have on your radar:

-Along with the London Underground, the capital is famous for many things – among them its royal palaces, fantastic selection of museums and gloriously green parks.
-Here are a few hot happenings at these and other popular sites.
+Along with the London Underground, the capital is famous for many things – among them its royal palaces, beloved landmarks, fantastic selection of museums and gloriously green parks.
+Here are a few ideas of the fun you can have at these and other popular sites this month.

 Take in the view from The Shard, Western Europe’s tallest building and one of the city’s most popular tourist destinations.
 The highest viewing gallery in London, you can access the indoor platform and open-air Skydeck to enjoy 360-degree views of London.